koenichiwa/kobuki-vision/CONTRIBUTING.rst

 To get tox, just pip install it.

 5. Commit your changes and push your branch to GitHub::

-    $ git add .
-    $ git commit -m "Your detailed description of your changes."
-    $ git push origin name-of-your-bugfix-or-feature

 6. Submit a pull request through the GitHub website.